Nursing A.S. with Belanger School of Nursing

 Prospective students should submit an application through the Admissions Office of the Belanger School of Nursing by visiting the School of Nursing online or calling 518-243-4471.
 Prerequisites for the Belanger program need to be completed prior to enrollment in the Nursing Program.

 The A.S. in Nursing is a multi-institution program with Ellis Medicine – Belanger School of Nursing as the degree granting institution and SUNY Schenectady as the non-degree granting institution providing non-nursing courses.
 Pursuant to 34 CFR §668.43 (2019 Rule), and in compliance with the State Authorization Reciprocity Agreements (SARA) Manual version 19.2, if an educational program is designed to meet educational requirements for a specific professional license or certification that is required for employment in an occupation, or is advertised as meeting such requirements, the institution must provide students information regarding whether completion of that program would be sufficient to meet licensure requirements in a State for that occupation.
-For the A.S. in Nursing, the institutions have determined the curriculum of this program meets the New York State requirements for licensure and has not made such a determination for any other United States jurisdiction.
-For further information, please see http://www.ellismedicine.org/school-of-nursing/.
+Effective July 1, 2024, federal regulation requires institutions of higher education to determine and disclose whether academic programs that lead to professional licensure or certification meet the educational requirements for licensure/certification in their own state, and for each U.S. State and Territory.
+The Belanger School of Nursing’s curriculum is registered by the University of the State of New York, State Education Department, Office of the Professions to award the Associate in Science, Nursing degree (“ASN”).
+The program meets the licensure requirements to become a Registered Professional Nurse in New York State.